Devudu Narasimha Sastri: Journalism

-to 1957, he ran a free children's magazine called "Namma Pustaka" - for 21 years.
-He also edited the Kannada Sahitya Parishad newspaper in 1935-1936.
+to 1957, he ran Namma Pustaka, a free children's magazine.
+He also edited the Kannada Sahitya Parishad newspaper in 1935 and 1936.

-Hobbies and Amateur work
+Hobbies and amateur work

 Devudu's two other hobbies were drama and literature.

 In 1921, he acted in several plays as an actor in Chamundeshwari Company.
-In 1926 he was a member of the Amateur Company.
+In 1926, he was a member of the Amateur Company.

 He founded the Karnataka Film Corporation in 1928.
-In 1934 he wrote the script for the film "Bhakta Dhruva".
-In 1936, he wrote the script for the film "Chiranjeevi" and played the role of sage Mṛkaṃḍu.
+In 1934, he wrote the script for the film Bhakta Dhruva.
+In 1936, he wrote the script for the film Chiranjeevi and played the role of sage Mṛkaṃḍu.

-Cultural and Social Work
+Cultural and social work

 Devudu founded the Kannada Sahitya society in 1937.
 From 1939 to 1942 he was involved in the Mysore Province's Adult Literacy Schemes.

-He was a member of the Mysore Democratic Party in 1943-1945.
-In 1946 he was a Director and Textbook Committee of Bangalore City Cooperative Bank.
-In 1948 he was elected a member of the Bangalore City Corporation.
+He was a member of the Mysore Democratic Party from 1943 to 1945.

+In 1946, he was a Director and Textbook Committee of Bangalore City Cooperative Bank.

+In 1948, he was elected a member of the Bangalore City Corporation.
 He was also involved in the Karnataka unification struggle.

 In 1950, he founded the Gīrvāṇavidyāpīṭha in Sankarapuram.
-He was a member of the Working Committee of the Kannada Sahitya Parishad in 1956-1959.
+He was a member of the Working Committee of the Kannada Sahitya Parishad from 1956 to 1959.